Last Updated on March 25, 2021 by Gaia Zol

-Two of the most iconic models are the Alfa Romeo Duetto and the Fiat Spider 124.
+Two models jump out: the Alfa Romeo Duetto and the Fiat Spider 124.
 Both are legendary cars, true icons of an era.
-Fiat, Alfa and Ferrari have always taken particular care and dedication to their convertible collections, always with great results.
+Fiat, Alfa and Ferrari have always taken particular care and dedication to their convertible collections.
+Always with great results.

 The Fiat 124, on the other hand, lived two lives.
-Originally manufactured in the 1970s, it looked great, but was not known to be the best in terms of engineering and reliability.
+It launched in the 1970s.
+Although it looked great, it didn’t feature the best engineering.
+And it wasn’t reliable.
 A few years later, Pininfarina redesigned the car and released it under its brand name, one of the few vehicles entirely design by him.
 The car looked sharper, but never reached the success of its Fiat predecessor.

-Alfa, on the other hand, only produced higher convertibles.
-Ferrari, Lamborghini and Maserati‘s high profile sports car convertibles were a combination of full convertibles an T-Tops, like the legendary Ferrari 308 and the Lamborghini Diablo.
+Maserati’s high profile sports car convertibles were a combination of full convertibles an T-Tops.
 The Mondial was a great convertible presented by Ferrari in the 1980s, around the same time Maserati introduced the Biturbo Cabrio.

 Lancia also has a very strong tradition of convertibles, although the motoring house hasn’t produced any in recent years.
 Some of the best Lancias featuring the sky as a top are the Flaminia, the Aurelia, the Appia (all named after Roman roads) and the beautiful and classic Lancia Astura.